Poppo9/rag-mtg/README.md

 # rag-mtg
-Whatsapp chatbot that knows the rules of Magic the Gathering.
+AI chatbot that knows the rules of Magic the Gathering.

 # starting documents
 MTG full rulebook